Types of financial statement

 1. Balance Sheet

-A balance sheet or a statement of financial position represents a snapshot of the financial standing of an entity based on a specific date and at a specific time by providing information about its assets, liabilities, and/or equity.
+A balance sheet or a statement of financial position represents a snapshot of the financial standing of an entity based on a specific date and at a particular time by providing information about its assets, liabilities, and/or equity.
 It also provides information on how assets are financed, whether through debt or equity, and whether with short-term capital or long-term capital.
+This document essentially shows what an organization owns, how much it owes, and the amount of investments of owners.

 2. Income Statement

-An income statement captures the results of operation during a specified length of time, such as within a year, quarter, or month.
+An income statement, also called a profit and loss statement, captures the results of an operation during a specified length of time, such as within a year, quarter, or month.
 It simply reports the generated income or revenues and the incurred expenses, thus providing information about the generated profits as well.
+Consider it as a financial scorecard for a specific period that tracks income and expenses to reveal how profit by indicating how much money came in and how much went out.
 This type of financial statement is also known as a statement of comprehensive income, a statement of revenue and expense, or a profit and loss report.

 3. Statement of Cash Flow

 A statement of cash flow or a cash flow statement reports the cash flow activities, specifically the operating, financing, and investing activities.
-To be specific, it represents investment decisions or uses of cash and financing decisions or sources of cash.
-Furthermore, it illustrates how cash flow activities have impacted the cash position during a specified period.
+It represents investment decisions or uses of cash and financing decisions or sources of cash.
+This document also illustrates how cash flow activities have impacted the cash position of the organization during a specified period.
+It fundamentally tracks the movement of cash and reveals how investments, funding, and daily operations affect cash on hand.

 4. Statement of Retained Earnings

 A statement of retained earnings represents the changes in the common equity account between balance sheet dates.
 Equity is determined based on the difference between assets and liabilities.
-Note that this type of financial statement is also called as a statement of changes in owner’s equity under a sole proprietorship, a statement of changes in partners’ equity under a partnership, including general partnerships and limited liability partnerships, and a statement of changes in shareholders’ equity under a corporation.
-When used by a government organization, this is known as a statement of taxpayers’ equity.
+This type of financial statement is also called as a statement of changes in owner’s equity under a sole proprietorship, a statement of changes in partners’ equity under a partnership, including general partnerships and limited liability partnerships, and a statement of changes in shareholders’ equity under a corporation.
+It is also known as a statement of taxpayers’ equity when used by a government organization.